The next application deadline is Feb 22, 2026

 Want to apply?
 Click the “Start Your Application" button at the top of this page.
 If the button doesn't appear, the program is not yet accepting applications.
 You will be asked to set up a short profile, which will allow us to send you relevant information about your application.
 Once you’ve created a profile, you will see a checklist of items that you will need to submit.
 These generally include:

-- Home School Approval/Clearance: If applying from another university, please check with your home university's study abroad office about applying for permission to attend the program and transfer the credit.
+• Home School Approval/Clearance: If applying from another university, please check with your home university's study abroad office about applying for permission to attend the program and transferring the credit.

 Academics

-Participants choose their courses according to personal aspirations and interests as well as the course schedule.
 Please note that the course offerings and schedule are still subject to change.
 Attendance at all class meetings, concerts, and excursions, unless otherwise indicated, is mandatory.
+Note that you cannot "mix-and-match" courses across programs taking place in Paris at the same time.

 Note: The University reserves the right to withdraw or modify the courses of instruction or to change the instructors as may become necessary.